-Intercessor In this time of continuing upheaval and distress for nations and people across our world, may your love hold us together.
+- Deacon Gracious God, you call us to love you with our whole being, and to love our neighbors as ourselves: open our hearts to your Spirit of grace and wisdom, that we may be strengthened to do your will. - Intercessor In this time of continuing upheaval and distress for nations and people across our world, and in the Church, may your love hold us together.
 Make us instruments of your peace.
-Silence.